albarji/neural-style-docker/README.md

 As an example, let's redraw Docker's logo in the famous style of Van Gogh's Starry Night:

 	nvidia-docker run --rm -v $(pwd):/images albarji/neural-style -backend cudnn -cudnn_autotune -content_image contents/docker.png -style_image styles/vangogh.jpg

-### Generating variants

-Running the command

-	nvidia-docker run --rm --entrypoint python albarji/neural-style /neural-style/variants.py

-will generate several variants of the same image blends, for different albarji/neural-style parameters that work well in general.
-This is useful for producing several versions of the same blend and afterwards hand-picking the best one.
-Run this command with the -h option to obtain usage help.

-For example, to generate different variants of Docker logo + Starry Night:

-	nvidia-docker run --rm -v $(pwd):/images --entrypoint python albarji/neural-style /neural-style/variants.py --contents contents/docker.png --styles styles/vangogh.jpg --outfolder .